ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ---

-### Types of Linear Regression with ShopSmart Examples
+### Types of Linear Regression

-- **Simple Linear Regression**
+**Simple Linear Regression**
-- **Objective**: Predict the total monthly revenue based on advertising spend.
-- **Independent Variable (Feature)**: Advertising spend (in USD).
-- **Dependent Variable (Target)**: Total monthly revenue (in USD).
-- **Use Case**: ShopSmart wants to evaluate how changes in advertising budget directly impact revenue.
+- Models the relationship between one independent variable (feature) and one dependent variable (target).
+**Multiple Linear Regression**
+- Extends simple linear regression to include multiple independent variables.
+**Polynomial Regression**
+- Models a non-linear relationship between the independent variable(s) and the dependent variable by incorporating polynomial terms (e.g., squared or cubed variables).
+**Ridge Regression (L2 Regularization)**
+- Penalizes large coefficients in the regression model to reduce overfitting, especially when features are highly correlated (multicollinearity).
+**Lasso Regression (L1 Regularization)**
+- Shrinks some coefficients to zero, effectively selecting only the most important features for the model.
+**Elastic Net Regression**
+- Combines Ridge (L2) and Lasso (L1) regularization to balance feature selection and model robustness.

+### Discussion: Linear Regression
+As a class or in small groups via breakout rooms, discuss the following questions.
+Be prepared to share your ideas!
+  1. How could ShopSmart use each type of linear regression to analyze and optimize different product features, such as pricing, customer behavior, and inventory management?
+  2. Can you think of specific scenarios where each regression type would be most effective?
 ---

-- **Multiple Linear Regression**
+- **Common Challenges with Linear Regression**
-- **Objective**: Predict total monthly revenue based on multiple factors.
-- **Independent Variables (Features)**: Advertising spend, number of website visits, and discount rates.
-- **Dependent Variable (Target)**: Total monthly revenue (in USD).
-- **Use Case**: ShopSmart aims to understand how a combination of factors, such as marketing efforts, website traffic, and discounts, contribute to revenue generation.

----

-- **Polynomial Regression**
-- **Objective**: Model the non-linear relationship between website traffic and total monthly revenue.
-- **Independent Variable (Feature)**: Number of website visits (with polynomial terms like squared or cubed visits).
-- **Dependent Variable (Target)**: Total monthly revenue (in USD).
-- **Use Case**: ShopSmart observes that revenue initially increases with traffic but plateaus after reaching a certain threshold.
-Polynomial regression captures this non-linear trend.

----

-- **Ridge Regression (L2 Regularization)**
-- **Objective**: Predict sales across product categories while addressing multicollinearity.
-- **Independent Variables (Features)**: Prices of similar products, advertising spend, product reviews, and seasonal trends.
-- **Dependent Variable (Target)**: Sales (units sold).
-- **Use Case**: ShopSmart has highly correlated features (e.g., prices and discounts).
-Ridge regression helps control for multicollinearity without excluding any features.

----

-- **Lasso Regression (L1 Regularization)**
-- **Objective**: Identify the most important factors influencing customer retention.
-- **Independent Variables (Features)**: Customer demographics, purchase frequency, average cart size, loyalty points earned, and product reviews.
-- **Dependent Variable (Target)**: Customer retention rate (percentage).
-- **Use Case**: ShopSmart wants to simplify the model by automatically eliminating irrelevant features (e.g., loyalty points may not have a strong impact).

----

-- **Elastic Net Regression**
-- **Objective**: Predict delivery times for orders with a mix of relevant and correlated features.
-- **Independent Variables (Features)**: Warehouse location, distance to customer, product weight, courier type, and delivery traffic patterns.
-- **Dependent Variable (Target)**: Delivery time (in hours).
-- **Use Case**: ShopSmart has both irrelevant features and multicollinearity in the data.
-Elastic Net balances L1 (feature selection) and L2 (regularization) to build a robust model.

----

-- **L1 Regularization (Lasso Regression)**
-  - Adds the absolute values of the coefficients as a penalty to the loss function.
-- Shrinks some coefficients to zero, effectively performing feature selection.
-- Useful for building sparse models by removing irrelevant or redundant features.
-- Best for datasets where only a few features are important.

-- **L2 Regularization (Ridge Regression)**
-- Adds the squared values of the coefficients as a penalty to the loss function.
-- Shrinks coefficients closer to zero but does not eliminate them.
-- Reduces the impact of multicollinearity by spreading the effect across features.
-- Retains all features but reduces their influence.

-- **Key Differences**:
-- L1 regularization removes irrelevant features, while L2 keeps all features but shrinks their impact.
-- L1 is better for feature selection; L2 is better for datasets with multicollinearity.

-- **Elastic Net**:
-- Combines L1 and L2 regularization.
-- Balances feature selection (L1) with smooth regularization (L2).
-- Suitable for complex datasets where some features need to be removed and others need their impact reduced.

----

-- **Common Challenges**
 - **Outliers** can heavily influence the regression line and distort predictions.
 - **Multicollinearity** makes it difficult to determine the true effect of independent variables.
 - **Overfitting** occurs when the model performs well on training data but poorly on unseen data.